awsdocs/elastic-beanstalk-samples/tutorials/php/symfony2/tutorial-deploy-symfony2-application-aws-elastic-beanstalk.md

 Deploying a Symfony2 Application to AWS Elastic Beanstalk
 =========================================================

-This tutorial walks you through deploying a sample application from Linux/UNIX to AWS Elastic Beanstalk using eb (an updated command line interface) and Git, and then updating the application to use the Symfony2 framework.
+This tutorial walks you through deploying a sample application from Linux/UNIX to AWS Elastic Beanstalk using eb (an updated command line interface) and Git, and then updating the application to use the [Symfony2] (http://symfony.com/) framework.

 Step 1: Install the Elastic Beanstalk Command Line Interface (CLI) and Set Up Your Git Repository
 ------------------------------------------------------------------------
-Eb is a command line interface that helps you deploy applications quickly and easily using Git.
+The [Elastic Beanstalk command line interface](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) (EB CLI) is a command line interface that helps you deploy applications quickly and easily using Git.

 **To install eb, its prerequisite software, and initialize your Git repository**